Skip to content

 When to restart mcpo

-mcpo launches the RemoteX MCP server as a subprocess at startup and reads its tool list **once**.
+mcpo launches the Commandeck MCP server as a subprocess at startup and reads its tool list once.
 Restart mcpo whenever you:

-To restart: press `Ctrl+C` in the mcpo terminal and relaunch Step 3 — or, with the systemd service below, `systemctl --user restart mcpo-remotex`.
+To restart: press Ctrl+C in the mcpo terminal and relaunch Step 3 — or, with the systemd service below, systemctl --user restart mcpo-commandeck.

 Step 6 — (Optional) Make mcpo persistent across reboots